Austin Kimberley: Marketing

 In the marketplace, the cars were intended as competitors to the more established larger Holden Kingswood, Ford Falcon and Chrysler Valiant models.
 However, the complexities of front-wheel-drive were an issue against the car, and compounded with the lack of body variations and models, the X6 was never a serious threat to the dominance of the rear-wheel-drive and multiple-body Holdens, Fords and Chryslers.
 The Leyland Tasman was the standard model with single round headlamps, and the Leyland Kimberley was the deluxe model with twin rectangular headlamps.

 Due to this, Leyland Australia developed a much larger rear-wheel-drive car to replace the X6, and compete directly with the Holden, Ford and Chrysler models (in both straight-6 and V8 forms), the Leyland P76, which was introduced to Australia and New Zealand in 1973.
 The Leyland P76 had quality issues while the company was having issues also.

 When introduced, a notable selling point of the X6 was the Tasman's two bench seats, which could seat six (the plusher Kimberley had separate front seats and sat five).
 One advertisement for the New Zealand specification Morris Tasman X6 proclaimed that the bench seats could hold the driver and seven schoolboy rugby players.
 Whilst this may seem an exaggerated claim by its makers, the 1800/Kimberley platform did provide excellent passenger room for a vehicle of such a compact outer dimensions, a legacy of Sir Alec Issigonis who strived for increased cabin space on a small footprint as witness the Mini, 1100, 1800 and Maxi.

 Vehicles

 A white Morris Tasman X6 is preserved at the Wanaka Transport Museum, in New Zealand.
 Fittingly, while the cars themselves are moved constantly around the museum, it is always shown parked alongside an Austin 1800.

 Two Austin Tasman utility vehicles were built, one served as a 'work hack' for Leyland Australia while the other was crash tested.

-In the late 1980s, in New Zealand, a Morris Kimberley had a unique stretch-limousine conversion, and was spray-painted pink.